vbhat1976/terraform-workshop/exercises/03/README.md

 Destroy complete!
 Resources: 1 destroyed.
 ```

-You'l notice that the destroy process if very similar to apply, just backwards.  :-)
+You'l notice that the destroy process if very similar to apply, just the other way around!
+And it also requires
+confirmation, which is a good thing.